3alifaisal/practice-for-week-04-class-employee-manager-long-practice/README-phase-04.md

 ## Phase4b

-To calculate a `Manager`'s bonus you must sum the salaries of each `employee` in their `employees` array.
-You must also take into account whether each `employee` is an instance of an `Employee`, in which case simply add their `salary` to a sum.
+To calculate a `Manager`'s bonus you must sum the salaries of each `employee`           // instaneOf Employee else instanceOf Manager call the function agg in their `employees` array.
+You must also take into account whether each                // _ means private this should be done in the managers class
+`employee` is an instance of an `Employee`, in which case simply add their              // sum variable/ if employee instanceOf manager
+`salary` to a sum.
 If they are a `Manager` you must then process each of their employees, and so on.